makerdao/auction-keeper/README.md

 done
 ```

-The stdout provides a price for the collateral (for collateral auctions) or protocol tokens (for surplus and debt auctions).
-The
-sleep locks the price in place for the specified duration, after which the keeper will restart the price model and read a new price.
+The model produces a price/gasPrice for the keeper.
+After the sleep period. the keeper will restart the price model and read a new price.
 Consider this your price update interval.
-To conserve system resources, take care not to set this too low.

 ### Other bidding models
 Thanks to our community for these examples: